Erangr90/Node.js-REST-API/README.md

 LOG_FILE_SIZE= "50M"
 ```

-if you crete a user to mongodb replica, you need to chnges this in the init.file too.
+if you crete a user to mongodb replica, you need to chnges this in the init.js file too.

 ### Run